'Dating Rust-Out' Is Real & It’s Ruining My Love Life

 “While burnout can lead to stress, tiredness, feelings of overwhelm and depression, rust-out is more like apathy and boredom at work,” explains Victoria McLean, founder and CEO of career consultancy City CV.
 “It can be caused by things such as repetitive tasks, not enough ownership of your work, [or] a job that’s not enough of a challenge for you.”

-In an article on workplace rust-out for Cosmopolitan UK, writer Harriet Hall differentiated rust-out from burnout by characterising the latter as ‘exhaustion resulting from overwork’ and the former as ‘the Groundhog Day sensation born out of a lack of personally meaningful work, or mundane and monotonous activities’.
+In an article on workplace rust-out. writer Harriet Hall differentiated rust-out from burnout by characterising the latter as ‘exhaustion resulting from overwork’ and the former as ‘the Groundhog Day sensation born out of a lack of personally meaningful work, or mundane and monotonous activities’.

 Similarly, in the dating sphere, burnout refers mainly to exhaustion from dating apps: the neverending choice, the endless scrolling, the hundreds upon thousands of only marginally different conversations.
 ‘Dating rust-out’, on the other hand, refers to a sense of repetition and a lack of meaningful intimacy when it comes to prospective flings or partners, despite wanting more and having plenty of mental and emotional capacity for it.